Chapter 2 of Extortion

 “I am afraid I missed the question, Miss Bingley.”
 Mr. Darcy did not even look at her.

-“On the Bennet’s leaving their carriage to be pulled last and so far after everyone else had left.
+“Of the Bennets leaving their carriage to be pulled last and so far after everyone else had left.
 Is that not a shameful display?
 An obvious attempt at matchmaking for Miss Bennet and Mr. Bingley?”
-Miss Bingley looked around the room making sure again that her brother was not present.
+Miss Bingley looked around the room, making sure again that her brother was not present.

 “I care not to hear about the Bennets anymore.
 They displayed themselves last night in a wanton and a shocking lack of decorum and propriety.”

 Miss Bingley sat back in her chair with a smile.
-She looked at her sister Mrs. Hurst who also smiled at Miss Bingley.
+She looked at her sister Mrs. Hurst, who smiled back at her.
 Not only was Mr. Darcy over his fascination with Miss Elizabeth’s fine eyes, but it seemed he disliked the entire family as well.
 Which was ideal for their plans.

 “I find it alarming.”
 Even though his answer was quite short, it was the exact sentiment that Miss Bingley shared.